Plan Your Trip

 City of Kent

 This primitive site allows access on river right to a section that is suitable for beginners.
-Access is river right.
+Access is river RIGHT.
 (Brochure printed in 2019 has the side wrong.)

 Things to Know